“SUMMER OF lOVE”

 He placed his hands on her shoulders pushing her gently away and looked into her wet green eyes, “You have nothing to apologize for, dear”

 “But I do!
 It’s been months, and I haven’t told a soul until now.
 I don’t understand what I was thinking.
-It was awful, horrible.
-I can’t even bear to be alone in my apartment anymore.
+It was awful.
+I can’t be alone in my apartment!
 I should have done something!
 I’m sorry!”

 Martin stood and paced, “Don’t be.
 I’m just livid about this, not because you did anything wrong, but because the damn fool hurt you and got away with it.”